 Cambridge is located just outside of the City of Boston, just over the Charles River facing Allston, Fenway, and Back Bay.
 It is bordered by Somerville to the North and the River and Boston to the South.
 It is famous for being the home of Harvard University and MIT, both world-class educational institutions.
 For people looking to move to Greater Boston area, Cambridge is usually at the top of most people’s list of ‘Places they’d like to live’.

 But just because it’s outside the city, don’t expect to get a break on rent.
 With the exception of Kendell Square and Mt.
 Auburn, the average rent prices for a 1 bedroom apartment for all local neighborhoods within Cambridge are all over $2,000 per month.
-You are competing for apartments and housing with a lot of well funding venture capital backed companies that pay a lot of money in salaries and bonuses so that people can work and live closer to win.
+You are competing for apartments and housing with a lot of well funded, venture capital backed companies.
+They pay high salaries and bonuses so that employees can live closer to work to help them win.

 Price isn’t everything, though.
-If you work or go to school in the area, it may make better financial sense to pay a bit more for a Cambridge apartment for easy access to your classes.
-Let’s dig into the real data numbers below.
+If you work or go to school in the area, it may make better financial sense to pay a bit more for a Cambridge apartment that provides easy access to your classes.
+Let’s dig into the real data below.

 Cambridge Apartments: Availability & Vacancy

 Residents looking to get into a Cambridge apartment will have limited options until about January and February when the market begins to open up a bit.
 Out of the 5,658 Cambridge apartments in our database, only 40 are currently vacant and available for immediate move-in, a Real-time Vacancy Rate of 0.71%.